philgentric/klik/README.md

 # FAQ

-Q: What is the smallest/weakest hardware/software configuration klik has been proven to run onto?
+Q: What is the smallest/weakest hardware/software configuration klikr has been proven to run onto?
 A: It is a HP mini-PC, Celeron N2840 2.16GHz with 2GB of RAM, with a nominal memory bandwidth of 16GB/s, Windows 8.1 (2013), however Microsoft has disabled upgrades so that in 2025 this venerable hardware cannot be tested (if you have tips, please tell!)

 Q: When I type "git clone...", it says: **git** not found?
 A: You need to install git, it is a safe open source code management tool used by all developers.

 Q: It says **java** not found?
-A: klik requires java, you need to install it, look for the minimum version in the installation instructions: Klik requires a super recent version at least 23.
+A: klikr requires java, you need to install it, look for the minimum version in the installation instructions: Klik requires a super recent version at least 23.

 Q: It says **gradle** not found?
-A: klik requires gradle (for expert users: klik also supports jbang and the mill)
+A: klikr requires gradle (for expert users: klikr also supports jbang and the mill)

 Q: Why don't you use gradlew?
 A: Failures have been reported

 Q: Where am I?
-A: klik navigates your storage following the **directory structure**.
+A: klikr navigates your storage following the **directory structure**.
 The top left button makes you go up the tree (yes, computer guys are crazy, they have upside-down trees).

 Q: Ok, but where am I?
-A: klik starts in your home folder.
+A: klikr starts in your home folder.
 On mac it is /Users/yourname.
 Often people drop things on the desktop, it is located there: /Users/yourname/Desktop

 Q: Where are my images?
-A: To find where your images are on your disk, use klik: the "Files" menu has a "Search" item.
-Then use klik bookmarks to save the paths.
+A: To find where your images are on your disk, use klikr: the "Files" menu has a "Search" item.
+Then use klikr bookmarks to save the paths.

-Q: Can klik make a slide show?
+Q: Can klikr make a slide show?
 A: Yes, both the image display window and the Browser window implement slide shows.

-Q: What is klik made of?
+Q: What is klikr made of?
-A: klik is written 100% in a computer language named "java", and uses the javafx graphic system.
+A: klikr is written 100% in a computer language named "java", and uses the javafx graphic system.

-Q: Why is klik so incredibly fast?
+Q: Why is klikr so incredibly fast?
-A: klik uses background worker threads to avoid slowing down the User Interface.
+A: klikr uses background worker threads to avoid slowing down the User Interface.

 Q: What is a "background worker thread"?
 A: It is a way to execute code on the different cores of your computer.
 When processing is spread other multiple cores, the job gets done faster, and it does not slow down the user interface; it reacts very fast, this is what you perceive as "speed".
-The more cores your machine has, the faster klik is.
+The more cores your machine has, the faster klikr is.

-Q: Why is klik so slow on large images?
+Q: Why is klikr so slow on large images?
-A: klik uses java ImageIO library, which is pretty fast but on very large images (say more than 100 MegaPixel) it simply requires more RAM and computing power to be decoded, if your computer is super recent and has a lot of RAM, it should be OK, but yes, on older machines it is going to take up to several seconds... and the garbage collection will cause hickups... on the other hand, I doubt you will find another FREE$ tool that can do it faster?
+A: klikr uses java ImageIO library, which is pretty fast but on very large images (say more than 100 MegaPixel) it simply requires more RAM and computing power to be decoded, if your computer is super recent and has a lot of RAM, it should be OK, but yes, on older machines it is going to take up to several seconds... and the garbage collection will cause hickups... on the other hand, I doubt you will find another FREE$ tool that can do it faster?

 Q: Why is the "sort files by aspect ratio" mode slow the first time I open a folder?
 A: Because the aspect ratio of every image in the folder has to be computed, before they can be sorted.
-Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder, it will take several seconds on an old machine... good news is: klik caches these values and the second time you open the folder it should be quite fast.
+Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder, it will take several seconds on an old machine... good news is: klikr caches these values and the second time you open the folder it should be quite fast.

 Q: A popup tells me the cache is getting pretty large, what should I do?
-A: To make browsing faster klik uses several caches in RAM and on your disk.
+A: To make browsing faster klikr uses several caches in RAM and on your disk.
 If you have a lot of images, the caches on disk can grow so large that your main storage could become full, which is a bad thing.
-For this reason, klik monitors its disk caches and will warn you when it gets larger than a configurable limit.
+For this reason, klikr monitors its disk caches and will warn you when it gets larger than a configurable limit.
 Use the dedicated menu to clear the caches.
-If you have a lot of spare room, you can change the configuration to increase the limit, to get rid of the annoying popup when you start klik.
-Note that klik automatically erases items that are older than 2 days from the disk caches.
+If you have a lot of spare room, you can change the configuration to increase the limit, to get rid of the annoying popup when you start klikr.
+Note that klikr automatically erases items that are older than 2 days from the disk caches.

 Q: Should I edit the configuration file?
 A: Be careful when editing the configuration file, because it is super hard to make a config file reader 100% fool-proof.
-The good news is: if things go wrong, just erase the file, klik will create a fresh clean 'default' one, but of course you will lose preferences.
+The good news is: if things go wrong, just erase the file, klikr will create a fresh clean 'default' one, but of course you will lose preferences.

 Q: Why should I edit the configuration file?
 A: To look for easter eggs (there used to be quite a few).

 Q: How can I edit the configuration file?
-A: The file name is klik.properties, it is located in the .klik folder in your home folder.
+A: The file name is klikr.properties, it is located in the .klikr folder in your home folder.

 Q: When I start the audio player, all (or some of) my songs are gone?
 A: Typically, this happens because you moved your music to a different folder.
 Drop that folder on the audio player drop area, the songs will be reloaded and your playlists will be updated.